 The Children and Young People's Mental Health Service (CYPMHS) provides emotional wellbeing and mental health advice and support for young people and their families across Kent.

 The way in which we offer support can differ from young person to young person as every journey is unique.
-We are currently leading the way with our innovative digital support for young people and we have a number of resources available online.
-These are freely available and do not require a referral to our service.

 For some young people, their emotional well-being may be having a significant impact on their day to day life.
 In these cases we may offer a short period of face to face support either in 1:1 sessions or in a group.
 Due to the ongoing pandemic these 1-1 or group sessions may be offered to you via video call.
 If you have limited access to devices such as tablets/laptops, poor or restricted internet or data access, or find online options difficult to use please do let the service know so we can ensure we are offering solutions that you can easily access.